jvdmr/mod_evasive/README.md

 prevents continuous system calls.
 Use first %s to denote the IP address and second %s to get the last requested URI of the blacklisted IP.

+## DOSLocking

+By default it is set to `true` and notifications are sent only once per blocked IP.
+If you want to receive a notification each time the IP is blocked then set this to `false`.

 ## DOSLogDir

 Choose an alternative temp directory